agilbert1412/HanabiStrategy/Strategy/Level 1 - First Principles/8 - Discard Principle.md

 The table also shows the number of available clues (discards + 8), and therefore the minimum efficiency (cards played per clue, on average) needed to win the different combinations.

-* Red: Unwinnable unless the shuffle is extremely lucky, don't bother
+* Red: Unwinnable unless the shuffle is extremely lucky, don't bother trying.
 * Orange: Extremely hard and many shuffles will be unwinnable
 * Yellow: Hard and some shuffles will be unwinnable
 * No Color: Easy, All or almost all shuffles are winnable